ICML 2025 Peer Review FAQ

 Q: I have a paper under submission to another conference.
 Is it okay under the Dual Submission Policy to also submit it to ICML 2025?

-A: In order to comply with the ICML Dual Submission Policy, you must ensure that a paper of yours accepted at another conference is not under submission to ICML 2025 by the full paper submission deadline.
+A: In order to comply with the ICML Dual Submission Policy, you must ensure that a paper of yours accepted or under review at another conference is not under submission to ICML 2025 by the full paper submission deadline.
 Note that the ICML 2025 full paper submission deadline is after the notification dates for both AISTATS 2025 and ICLR 2025, so you should be able to remove any potential dual submission from OpenReview in time.

 Q: Is it possible to only submit an abstract, or to only submit a poster without a full paper?